Limits and colimits of synthetic $\infty$-categories: Limit of spaces as dependent product

 Let $\{G_i\}_{i\in I}$ be a family of $\infty$-groupoids indexed by a set $I$.
 Denote by $G$ to the obvious diagram $I \to \infty\text{-}\textbf{Gpd}$ then we have that

+We can think for simplicity that the calculation above takes place in bisimplicial sets \ie this is a family of complete Segal spaces which are homotopically constant.
+Or could also be happening in simplicial sets.

-Given the previous results, it seems natural to expect that something similar result is true in sHoTT when $I$ is a Rezk type.
-However, such computation is not straightforward : The obstruction is that we do not have an $\infty$-category of $\infty$-groupoids in which we can take this limit.
-The way we go around this issue is by using the notion of \textit{univalent covariant families} originally due to Riehl, Cavallo, and Sattler to sufficiently axiomatize the properties of the $\infty$-category of spaces.
+Given the previous result, it seems natural to expect that a similar result is true in sHoTT.
+However, such computation is not straightforward: The obstruction is that in our type theory we do not have an $\infty$-category of $\infty$-groupoids in which we can take this limit.
+The way we go around this issue is by using the notion of \textit{univalent covariant families} originally due to Cavallo-Riehl-Sattler \cite{riehlcavallosattler} to sufficiently axiomatize the properties of the $\infty$-category of spaces.